solidi/hl-mods/workspace/redist/readme.txt

 Cold Ice Remastered Edition

-This project is a modern open sourced rebuild of Cold Ice 1.75, a popular Half-Life mod back in 1999.
-Set in a scene of winter, its philosophy is to deliver deathmatch that doesn't take it self seriously.
+This project is a modern open-sourced rebuild of Cold Ice 1.75, a popular Half-Life mod back in 1999.
+Set in a winter scene, its philosophy is to deliver deathmatch that doesn't take itself seriously.

 The full story: https://medium.com/super-jump/building-a-popular-half-life-mod-during-the-rise-of-counter-strike-fec6a5b9fd8f?sk=6d1427b3f1d832df06bd5b07aaa456bb
 Library Game code: https://github.com/solidi/coldice-remastered